 - Over the breastbone

 - Sweaty areas, such as the groin or armpit

 Pustules may be a sign of an infection.
+In some cases, they are non-infectious and associated with inflammation in the skin or medicines.
 They should be checked by a health care provider and may need to be tested (cultured) for bacteria or fungus.

 Marks JG, Miller JJ.
 Pustules.
 In: Marks JG, Miller JJ, eds.
 Lookingbill and Marks' Principles of Dermatology.
 6th ed.
 Philadelphia, PA: Elsevier; 2019:chap 12.

 Last reviewed on: 11/4/2020

 Reviewed by: Elika Hoss, MD, Senior Associate Consultant, Mayo Clinic, Scottsdale, AZ.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.